 Numerous studies have investigated the role of infectious etiologies that may also perpetuate autoimmunity.
 Patients with SLE have higher titers of antibodies to Epstein-Barr virus (EBV), have increased circulating EBV viral loads, and make antibodies to retroviruses, including antibodies to protein regions homologous to nuclear antigens.
 In patients with SLE and EBV infection, the B cells are not primarily defective; rather, the SLE/EBV phenomenon is due to a T-cell abnormality, which causes failure in normal immunoregulation of the B-cell response.
 Viruses may stimulate specific cells in the immune network.
 Chronic infections may induce anti-DNA antibodies or even lupuslike symptoms, and acute lupus flares often follow bacterial infections.

 Environmental and exposure-related causes of SLE are less clear.
-They potentially include the following:
+Possible early-life risk factors include the following :

 Silica dust and cigarette smoking may increase the risk of developing SLE

 Administration of estrogen to postmenopausal women appears to increase the risk of developing SLE.

 Photosensitivity is clearly a precipitant of skin disease